 A chicken’s gotta eat, right?
 Especially if they’re layers.
-They must have the calcium required to put the shells on their eggs.
-The trick is making sure that every bird in your coop is getting exactly what they need.
+They must also have the calcium required to put the shells on their eggs.
+The trick is finding ideas to feed a flock so every chicken gets food.
 How can that be done?

 In this article, you’ll discover some ways you can make sure each and every one of your chickens eats enough so they’re healthy.
-Here’s our best tips to help ensure that each chicken is filling their belly!
+Here are our best tips to help ensure that each chicken is filling their belly!

 How Much Food Do Chickens Need?

 For reference, one adult hen or rooster eats roughly 1/4 pound of feed per day.
 This amounts to about 1.5 pounds per week.
 For hens, you’ll want to provide a high-quality layer feed (this is the feed we use).
 It should be a complete feed, meaning it has the right amount of protein, vitamins, and minerals so your chickens stay strong.

 For pullets (female chickens that aren’t laying eggs yet), you should feed a 16% grower feed or you can continue feeding their 18% protein chick starter feed (this is the chick starter we feed because it has herbs).

 For layers, it’s also very important to provide a calcium supplement.
 According to the Merck Veterinary Manual, “laying birds require 3.5%–6% calcium because of the nutritional demand for laying eggs (a typical egg requires ~2 g of calcium).”
 You can easily provide extra calcium with oyster shells, or even eggshells.
 This is an excellent source of calcium.

 Keep track of how much your chickens are eating.
 If you go to check on them, and there’s significantly less feed being eaten by the flock, it could indicate a problem.
 You can learn more about feed here.